Feeling stuck? Struggling to connect ideas? Overwhelmed by complex information?

 Concept map example FAQs

-What are the types of concept maps?
+What are the different types of concept maps?

 There are four main types of concept maps: spider, hierarchy, flowchart and system.